List of programs broadcast by Top Channel

 This is a list of television programs broadcast by Albanian TV channel Top Channel.
 The channel was launched on December 20, 2001.

 Top Channel's programmes include a broad range of mostly pre-recorded shows, news editions, social and economic programs and entertainments (movies, sports, etc.).

+There are even two game shows named 100 Millionë and Tjetri! that were inspired from other game shows.

 Scheduled domestic and foreign programming includes: